7 self-build houses made with stone - Grand Designs Magazine : Grand Designs Magazine 7 self-build houses made with stone - Grand Designs Magazine

 The world’s oldest building material has been reinvented in the 21st century.
 Whatever the method, the results are multi-tonal and textural, which can help a home stand out or blend in with the landscape.
 This material doesn’t just look good, it is highly durable and its thermal mass can help to passively heat and cool an interior.

-Take inspiration from hese self-build projects which demonstrate why it’s time to embrace the new stone age.
+These inspiring self-build projects demonstrate why it’s time to embrace the new stone age.

 1. Flint